angular-schule/website-articles/blog/2020-01-everything-github/README.md

 ### 1.2.
 GitHub Actions

 [GitHub Actions](https://github.com/features/actions) is a solution for CI/CD pipelines (continuous integration and continuous delivery).
-With actions we can test, build and release our code and while staying in the GitHub ecosystem.
+With actions we can test, build and release our code while staying in the GitHub ecosystem.
 GitHub has just recently launched this product to the market and is now directly competing with Travis CI, CircleCI or AppVeyor.
-In contrast to former CI/CD monsters it is common with all mentioned providers to express the individual steps in the form of a YAML file and to store this file as part of the source code in the repository.
+Similar to other state-of-the-art CI/CD tools, the individual steps are all saved to a file in YAML format.

 ### 1.3.
 GitHub Pages